coletteli315/coletteli315/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a Software Developer from Montreal.
+I am a Software Developer based in Montreal.

+- Education: I am currently a Computer Engineering student at McGill University.

+- Experience: In the past, I worked as a Software Developer Intern at Armonía.

+- Personal Projects: Right now, I am developing an astrology web application (Cosma Path) using React and Typescript.